andreysavelev/babel-plugin-next-ui5/README.md

-# To get the full project example, please visit [babel-plugin-ui5-example](https://github.com/MagicCube/babel-plugin-ui5-example).

-# babel-plugin-ui5 for Babel 6
+# babel-plugin-transform-ui5 for Babel 6
 An UNOFFICIAL experimental Babel transformer plugin for SAP UI5.
 It allows you to develop SAP UI5 applications by using the latest [ES6](http://babeljs.io/docs/learn-es2015/), including new syntax and objective oriented programming technology.